 Dr. Josh Adler is executive vice president and chief clinical officer at UCSF Health as well as vice dean for clinical affairs at the UCSF School of Medicine.
 As chief clinical officer, he oversees the coordination, clinical integration, and quality and safety of care across the health system.
 He is responsible for the faculty practices organization, the clinical cancer center and mental health services; leads the health system funds flow program; and oversees population health, medical staff affairs, risk management, clinical innovation and resource management.
-He is responsible for managing the UCSF Health network of clinically integrated physicians.
-As vice dean, he works with clinical department chairs to ensure alignment of UCSF's clinical, research and education priorities and physician involvement in operational decision making.
+As vice dean, he works with clinical department chairs to ensure alignment of UCSF's clinical, research and education priorities and physician involvement in operational decision-making.

 Adler is a practicing internist and professor of clinical medicine at UCSF.
 He previously served as chief medical officer at UCSF Medical Center and medical director of ambulatory care.
 He earned his medical degree at the University of California, San Diego School of Medicine, and completed a residency at UCSF, followed by a chief resident year at the San Francisco Veterans Affairs (VA) Medical Center.
 He held several positions in the VA system, including chief medical officer of the VA Sierra Pacific Network.